f1tenth/f1tenth_racetracks/README.md

 used in the F1TENTH environments.

 # Content and Data Format
-- maps: The tracks are displayed as occupancy grid maps based on a .pgm or .png file.
-That maps have a correspondong .yaml file that includes both resolution and origin of the maps.
-These maps can be used in both the F1TENTH Gym and the F1TENTH Simulator.
+- maps: The tracks are displayed as occupancy grid maps based on a .png file.
+That maps have a corresponding .yaml file that includes both resolution and origin of the maps.
+These maps can be used in both the [F1TENTH Gym](https://github.com/f1tenth/f1tenth_gym) and [F1TENTH Simulator](https://github.com/f1tenth/f1tenth_simulator).
-- waypoints: [x_m, y_m, w_tr_right_m, w_tr_left_m] These files contain the center line (x, y) and the track widths to the right (w_tr_right) and left (w_tr_left).
+- centerline: [x_m, y_m, w_tr_right_m, w_tr_left_m] These files contain the center line (x, y) and the track widths to the right (w_tr_right) and left (w_tr_left).
 The center lines were smoothed.
 Therefore, they do not lie perfectly in the middle of the track anymore.

-The quality of the source data (GPS points and satellite images) varies greatly depending on the location.
-Accordingly, the quality of the results varies as well.
-Please bear this in mind and check whether the accuracy is sufficient for the desired application.
+- raceline: [s_m; x_m; y_m; psi_rad; kappa_radpm; vx_mps; ax_mps2] The provided race lines were calculated minimizing the summed curvature.
+They lie within the track boundaries.
+The raceline files contain the s-value along the raceline, the racline positions (x,y,psi) the optimal curvature (kappa), the optimal longitudinal veloctiy (vx) and longitudinal acceleration (ax) for the specific raceline position.
+- waypoints_DonkeySim: This file contains the optimal raceline provided for the usage in the [Donkey Simulator](https://docs.donkeycar.com/guide/simulator/).

 # Coordinate system conversion
-We also provide a conversion script that transforms the racelines created by optimization to the into the coordinate system used by [F1TENTH Gym](https://github.com/f1tenth/f1tenth_gym).
-The converted racelines are appened with the *_newconv* tag in the .csv files.
+The heading in the raceline files is using a coordinate system from 0-2pi.
+This is mainly for the usage in the F1TENTH gym.
+If you want to use another coordinate system conversion we also provide a conversion script that transforms the racelines created by optimization to the into the coordinate system used by your simulation.

 The conversion script is convert.py, and takes one argument ```--pattern``` for the pattern used by glob to find all files matching the pattern.
 The default pattern is */*raceline.csv/, which correspond to all .csv files that was appended by raceline in the file name.